How do I apply for a SRESU training course?

 How does the loan calls sign process work?

 Site that order over 100 badges have the option of requesting a “loan call sign”.
-Loan call signs are licensed by the ACMA to the SRESU for the whole year and allocated to the JOTA site for JOTA use only.
-These call signs are then used to expand the services the SRESU is able to provide to scouting events throughout the year.
+Loan call signs are licensed by the ACMA to the SRESU.
+The SRESU still has to pay for the whole year.
+We then allocated to the JOTA site for JOTA use only.
+These call signs may then be loaned to other activities though out the year are then used to expand the services the SRESU is able to provide to scouting events throughout the year.

-NB: Groups wanting to request call signs and/or receive badges before JOTA must have their application to the SRESU no later than Friday 9th September 2011.
-Applications for badges will only be accepted by postal mail with appropriate payment.
+NB: Groups wanting to request call signs and/or receive badges before JOTA must have their application to the SRESU no later than 1 September.
+Applications for badges will only be accepted by completing the online application or via postal mail with appropriate payment.
+Phone orders can not be accepted.

 How do I obtain JOTA/JOTI Badges?

-The 2011 JOTA/JOTI Badge is now available for ordering from the Scout Radio and Electronics Service (SRESU) unit, and will be distributed during the 2nd week of October.
-Badges cost $1.20 each.
+The 2016 JOTA/JOTI Badge is now available for ordering from the Scout Radio and Electronics Service (SRESU) unit, and will be distributed during the 2nd week of October.

-Badge orders will only be accepted by completing the JOTA/JOTI Application form and posting with a cheque to the SRESU.
+Badge orders will only be accepted by completing the JOTA/JOTI Application form and either online payment or via posting with a cheque to the SRESU.
 We will not issue JOTA Badges for non-registered sites.

 Why do I need a Working with Children Check?